How to: Improve Diversity at your Business

 It’s also background.

-Hiring managers are starting to learn that a person’s background don’t really say much about what kind of hire they’ll be.
-Education, experiences, even work history aren’t the be all and end all of a candidate.
+Hiring managers are starting to learn that a person’s background doesn’t really say much about what kind of hire they’ll be.
+Education, experiences, even work history aren’t the be-all and end-all of a candidate.
 More important is their skillset.

 Some women, POC and LGBT+ may lack some of the same experiences of other people, for a myriad of reasons, most crucially a systemic lack of opportunity.
 But they won’t lack the skills, temperament, or the capacity for development and growth.
 Ruling them out for borderline arbitrary reasons will mean you miss out on some incredible talent.